JEE Main Application Date:31 Oct' 25 - 27 Nov' 25

 How to Avoid Negative Marking in JEE Main 2026? - The Joint Entrance Examination (JEE) Mains is not just about getting the correct answers; it also involves dealing with negative marking, which can significantly impact your overall score.
 Candidates can know about how to avoid negative marking in JEE Main 2026 from this article.
 The JEE Mains 2026 exam has a negative marking scheme.
 This requires candidates to be careful even while choosing the questions to attempt in JEE Main 2026.
 Hence, aspirants need to build the right strategy for the JEE Mains exam.
-The authority will conduct session 1 JEE Main from January 21 to 30, 2026, while session 2 will be conducted from April 1 to 10, 2026.
+The authority will conduct session 1 JEE Main from January 21 to 30, 2026, while session 2 will be conducted from April 2 to 9, 2026.
+The last date tor register for session 1 is November 27, 2025.

 Also Check: JEE Main 2026 Registration I JEE Main 2026 exam date